This appendix walks you through the process of migrating an existing Archiva installation to a new Nexus Repository Manager installation.

-- Create a New Hosted Repository in Nexus
+- Create a New Hosted Repository in Nexus Repository Manager.

 $ cp -r /usr/local/archiva-1.2.1/data/repositories/internal/* \ /usr/local/sonatype-work/nexus/storage/internal/

-Defining a proxy repository in Archiva involves associating one of the remote repositories defined in Figure 22.5, “Browsing Archiva Remote Repositories” with one of the Managed Repositories defined in Figure 22.1, “Archiva Managed Repositories”.
-Once you do this, requests for artifacts from the managed repository will also query the remote repository.
-If an artifact is found in the remote repository, it will be retrieved and stored in the managed repository’s storage directory.
-To see a list of proxy connectors and the managed repositories they are associated with, click on "Proxy Connectors" in the left-hand Archiva menu, you will see a list similar to that shown in Figure 22.6, “Archiva Proxy Connectors”.
+Defining a proxy repository in Archiva involves associating one of the remote repositories defined in Figure 23.5, “Browsing Archiva Remote Repositories” with one of the Managed Repositories defined in Figure 23.1, “Archiva Managed Repositories”.
+Once you do this, requests for components from the managed repository will also query the remote repository.
+If a component is found in the remote repository, it will be retrieved and stored in the managed repository’s storage directory.
+To see a list of proxy connectors and the managed repositories with which they are associated, click on Proxy Connectors in the left-hand Archiva menu and you will see a list similar to that shown in Figure 23.6, “Archiva Proxy Connectors”.